 Dilution for Long Hole Open Stopes (LHOS) has been geotechnically estimated using the equivalent linear overbreak slough (ELOS) technique (Clark and Pakalnis, 1997).
 This empirical method estimates the overbreak based on recorded case histories and established design curves relating the modified stability number N' and the hydraulic radius.
 Stopes are considered likely to be sensitive to overbreak to some degree given the blocky ground conditions.
-The dilution estimation indicates an anticipated dilution of ~0.55 m from a sedimentary hangingwall dipping at 55°.
+The dilution estimation indicates an anticipated dilution of ~0.55 m from a sedimentary hangingwall dipping at 55°, which equates to a range of dilution between 15 and 20%.